 This coverage provides for legal expenses and settlement damages to a stated maximum.
 Little League Baseball strongly encourages your league to provide this coverage for the protection of your league's volunteers.

-The crime insurance policy available through Little League protects the league against monetary loss caused by dishonesty, disappearance of money, securi-ties or other property, and destruction of money or securities.
+The crime insurance policy available for Little Leagues through a member company of AIG Insurance protects the league against monetary loss caused by dishonesty, disappearance of money, securities or other property, and destruction of money or securities.
 NOTE: This policy does not protect the league with regard to acts such as vandalism, fire or flood.
 If desired, the league should purchase a local policy for protection against such events.